CS171-Staff/cs171-su23-website/policies.md

 ## Readings

-We may refer to textbook readings for further study, listed on the website.
+We may refer to textbook readings for further study, listed on the website (TBA).

 ## Exams

 There will be one midterm exam and a final exam.
 Exams are mandatory and synchronous (everyone takes them at the same time).
 A remote exam will be offered to those with a valid reason (at the exact same time as the synchronous exam).

-* The midterm is on Monday, March 13, 2023, 7–9pm PT.
+* The midterm is on TBD
-* The final exam is on Friday, May 12, 2023, 3–6pm PT.
+* The final exam is on TBD

-There will be **no alternate exams**.

 ## Homeworks